 Closer to her death, she writes this.
 She's excusing her weary tone.
 "Can you understand the weariness of thinking about one thing all the time, so that when you wake up in the morning consciousness comes back with a sigh of, oh yes, here it is again.
 Another day of doubting and worrying, hoping and yearning has begun.
 And if you don't sleep at all, which is too frequently the case with me, the strain is a little bit too hard, and I'm sometimes tempted to take a little poison."

-She uses these little cute words.
-[INAUDIBLE] I don't even know how she's to renounce that.
-"To put me to sleep in earnest."
+She uses these little cute words."Pison," I don't even know she's supposed to pronounce that, "to put me to sleep in earnest."
 I.e., she's thinking about killing herself, and she's in earnest about that.
 "The momentary vision of redemption from thinking and striving of a happy rest this side of eternity."
 She had a moment when she thought, oh, it's real.
 There's going to be redemption.
 There's going to be a resurrection.
 There's going to be a life on the other side.

 "That has vanished away again.
 I can't keep it.
 Peaceful, desirable as it may be, the truth is that I practically-- the truth is that practically I don't believe it."
 She's sounding like Virginia Stephens.
 "It was such a sudden thing, such an entire change from anything that has ever come before to my mind."
 Excuse me.
 Can't talk today.